HexHive/Sysyphuzz/README.md

-# SYSYPHUZZ and the Pressure of More Coverage
+# SYSYPHUZZ: the Pressure of More Coverage

 ## Abstract
 Kernel fuzzing effectively uncovers vulnerabilities.
 While existing kernel fuzzers primarily focus on maximizing code coverage, coverage alone does not guarantee thorough exploration.
 Moreover, existing fuzzers, aimed at maximizing coverage, have plateaued.
 This pressing situation highlights the need for a new direction: code frequency-oriented kernel fuzzing.
 However, increasing the exploration of low-frequency kernel code faces two key challenges: (1) Resource constraints make it hard to schedule sufficient tasks for low-frequency regions without causing task explosion.
 (2) Random mutations often break context dependencies of syscalls targeting low-frequency regions, reducing the effectiveness of fuzzing.